xlsrln/wedd/welcome.md

 ### Gifts

 We know many of our guests are travelling far (and we live in a small flat) so we don’t expect any gifts.

-However, if you want to support the party and our honeymoon, or donate to a charity, that would be greatly appreciated.
-We will be making a donation to [Axel’s father’s memorial fund](https://www.cancerfonden.se/insamlingar/anders-hulterstroms-minne) at Cancerfonden.
+However, if you would like to make a contribution towards our honeymoon to Iceland, that would be greatly appreciated.
+(Swish 0793483369 or contact us for our bank details.)
+We will donate a portion of any contributions towards [Axel’s father’s memorial fund](https://www.cancerfonden.se/insamlingar/anders-hulterstroms-minne) at Cancerfonden.

 ### Got a speech?